 I like how Joy Loverde puts it in her book: “The Complete Eldercare Planner.”
 “The goal is to help them plan for retiring from driving.”

 My Dad was in his 80’s when my brothers noticed during a with the folks, that their car had a few dents… and with subsequent visits, there were even more.
-At the same time this was going on, my husband experienced quite the wild ride with Dad.
-With Dad driving, he would tend to make a left turn, but float to the right lane without signaling.
-These were just examples of driving problems.
+Some of us even experienced a ‘wild ride’ with Dad.
+When he made a left turn, he floated to the right lane without signaling.
+We had to do something… but what?

 Perhaps you don’t have that option…